knowsuchagency/ninjadog/README.rst

 Installation
 ------------

-Please note that yarn must be installed for this package to work.
+Please note that npm must be installed for this package to work.

     pip install ppug